Should I get domestic travel insurance?

 Why domestic travel insurance is a good idea.

 Almost everyone who travels overseas will purchase travel insurance.
 When travelling to unfamiliar places and countries, having travel insurance can give you a sense of security should something go wrong.
 Unlike international voyages, travel insurance for domestic holidays is often overlooked.
-But if you explore further, you’ll discover that there’s not much of a difference between the two.
+But if you explore further, you’ll discover that there are many similarities between the two.

 Here’s why you might want to consider travel cover for your next domestic trip.